AMDEPYC/kubernetes-power-manager/README.md

 - **Frequency Tuning**

   Frequency tuning allows the individual cores on the system to be sped up or slowed down by changing their frequency.
-  This tuning is done via the [Intel Power Optimization Library](https://github.com/intel/power-optimization-library).
+  This tuning is done via the Power Optimization Library.
   The min and max values for a core are defined in the Power Profile and the tuning is done after the core has been assigned by the Native CPU Manager.
   How exactly the frequency of the cores is changed is by simply writing the new frequency value to the /sys/devices/system/cpu/cpuN/cpufreq/scaling_max|min_freq file for the given core.

+- **Dynamic CPU Frequency Management**

+  CPU frequency can be dynamically adjusted based on CPU busyness.
+This can be achieved in two ways:

+  1. **PowerProfile with schedutil governor**: This approach considers kernel-based CPU load for frequency scaling.

+  2. **CPUScalingProfile**: This option leverages DPDK Telemetry to assess busyness, allowing for efficient CPU frequency management in poll-based applications, which are common in the networking domain.

+  By utilizing these methods, it is possible to save energy even for workloads that may appear to fully utilize CPU resources from the kernel's perspective.

 - **Time of Day**